etler/react-markdown-with-mdx/README.md

 Don't use this package if you need full MDX features like imports, exports, or expression execution - use [@mdx-js/mdx][mdx] instead.

+## How does it work?

+For a technical deep dive [see here](https://www.timetler.com/2025/08/19/unlocking-rich-ui-components-in-ai/).

 ## Install

 This package is ESM only.